MaylaM17/Aquasentinel_AI_lifeguard/README.md

 * The model may not be able to tell the difference between someone holding their breath and someone drowning
 * The model does not contain a motion detector.

-## Watch the AquaSentinal Trailor!
+## Watch the AquaSentinal Trailer!
 https://www.youtube.com/watch?v=WStwgqxlY9s

 ## Aquasentinal Final Presentation!